Training a Model Module 16 10 min ▶ Narrated ⌘ Playground

 Automating the human

 Humans are slow and expensive, so companies don't use them to train the final model directly.
-Instead, they use the human clicks to train a Reward Model—a smaller "critic" AI that mimics human preferences.
+Instead, they use the human clicks to train a Reward Model—a smaller "judge" AI that mimics human preferences.

 Once the Reward Model is trained, it can act as the Taste Tester 10,000 times a second, rapidly teaching the main AI how to behave.